Bill Hewitt (American football): Chicago Bears

 Hewitt played for the Chicago Bears for five seasons, from 1932 to 1936.
 As a rookie, he played in the 1932 NFL Playoff Game for the Bears against the Portsmouth Spartans, which was held to break a tie that season for the NFL championship.
 The Bears defeated the Spartans 9–0.

-The next season the Bears played in the first ever NFL Championship Game, against the New York Giants.
+The next season the Bears played in the first ever NFL Championship Game, against the New York Giants, a game started by Hewitt at left end.
 Hewitt had only one reception for three yards in the game, but was a part of what was described as "the greatest play of the game."
 In the fourth quarter, with the Bears trailing by five, Hewitt received a pass from Bears quarterback Keith Molesworth, before lateraling to end Bill Karr, who then ran 19 yards for the final touchdown of the game.
 The Bears won the game 23–21.

-Hewitt led the league in receiving touchdowns in 1934, with five, and was named a first-team All-NFL selection for the third time in as many years.
+Hewitt led the league in receiving touchdowns in 1934, with five, and was named a first-team All-Pro selection for the third time in as many years.
 In 1935 Hewitt caught five passes and was without a touchdown for the first time in his career.
 He had his most productive season as a pro in both receiving yards and touchdowns in 1936, as he caught 15 passes for 358 yards and six touchdowns.

 Philadelphia Eagles

-After considering retirement, Hewitt was traded to the Philadelphia Eagles with $4,000 in cash from the Bears in exchange for the rights to the first overall selection in the 1937 NFL Draft, Sam Francis, on February 15, 1937.
+After considering retirement, Hewitt was traded to the Philadelphia Eagles with $4,000 in cash from the Bears in exchange for the rights to the first overall selection in the 1937 NFL draft, Sam Francis, on February 15, 1937.
 Hewitt's game salary increased from $100 per game to $200 per game following the trade.
 He played for the Eagles for three seasons from 1937 to 1939.
 He was named to the All-NFL team in 1937, becoming the first player in league history to be named an All-Pro for two different teams.
 He had his second All-NFL selection as an Eagle in 1938 after catching a career-high 18 passes on the season.
 In November 1939, Eagles president Bert Bell announced Hewitt would be retiring at the end of the season after eight years in the NFL.
 In his final home game with the Eagles, against the Pittsburgh Pirates, he was the middle man of a 66-yard play as he received a 26-yard pass from Davey O'Brien and lateraled to Jay Arnold, who ran 40 yards for the touchdown.
 They won 17–14—their first and only win that season.